basarat/typescript-book/docs/tips/defaultIsBad.md

 import {Foo} from "./foo";
 ```

+> **Bonus points**: Discoverability is very poor for default exports.
+You cannot explore a module with intellisense to see if it has a default export or not.

 > **Bonus points**: You even get autocomplete at this `import {/*here*/} from "./foo";` cursor location.
 Gives your developers a bit of wrist relief.

 > **Bonus points**: Better commonJs experience.
 With `default` there is horrible experience for commonjs users who have to `const {default} = require('module/foo');` instead of `const {Foo} = require('module/foo')`